metadot/aksel-poke-dex-explorer/README.md

 ## Development Environment

-The project supports multiple environments:
+You'll need to set up appropriate environments for your application:

-- **Development**: Used during local development
+- Development
-- **Testing**: Used for running tests
+- Testing
-- **Production**: Used for production builds
+- Production

 ## Best Practices

-This project follows these coding principles:
+As you develop this project, consider following these coding principles:

 - Clean, organized code structure
 - Component-based architecture